nodeRAIN/bash/README.md

 # nodeRAIN

-## Create a server has become simple!
+## Create a nodeJS server has become simple!

 * NGINX as http proxy
 * Nodejs as http server